gurbaj8226/cdc-covid-project/README.md

 The following preprocessing steps were applied:

 1. Converted `cdc_report_dt` from string to datetime
 2. Created a monthly aggregation variable `case_month`
-3. Filtered the dataset to include only
+3. Filtered the dataset to include only:
    - Laboratory-confirmed cases
    - Probable cases
 4. Preserved `"Missing"` and `"Unknown"` outcome values for transparency
-5. Created filtered subsets where necessary for **known-only denominators**
+5. Created filtered subsets when calculating rates so that denominators only include **known outcome values**

-Example cleaning code:
+Example preprocessing code:

 ```python
 df_clean = df.copy()